chinmaysagade/reWizeNotes/computer.md

     BCF 11h, 2  ; Set 3rd bit (starts with 0) of register to 0
     ; Resigter 11h : 00000000
     MOVLW 3h<<2; Shift 3h(00000011) by 2 => 00001100 => 12.
-    MOVWF 13h; Store 12 into register at 13h.
+    MOVWF i; Store 12 into register at 13h.
     ; Resigter 13h : 00001100.
     TRIS GPIO; set the contents of TRIS register as 00001100.
     BSF 15h, 2  ; Set 3rd bit (starts with 0) of register to 1.